Xtra (film): Soundtrack

-The film's soundtrack comprised of nine songs in total.
-The songs were composed by BapuRamana and sung by Durga and Chitram Basha.
+The film's soundtrack comprised nine songs in total.
+The songs were composed by BapuRamana.
 The film features three remixed songs: "Vangamaku" by Veturi from Driver Ramudu (1979), "Le Le Le Naaraja" from Prema Nagar (1971) and "Masaka Masaka" from Devudu Chesina Manushulu (1973) by Acharya Aatreya.
 Bapu-Ramana composed "Oo Le Le", a peppy number after getting inspired from "Aoura Laila" from the movie Veedevadandi Babu and "Chinnamma Chilakamma" bit composed by A. R. Rahman, from the movie Meenaxi: A Tale of Three Cities.
 The composer duo also used a devotional song "Nee Paadamula Nirathamu Nammithini" of Lord Venkateswara.
 The audio rights of this film were acquired by a private music label company 'XTRA Audio.